What do you need to make no-knead bread?

 This loaf is pretty, but I'd call it a bit under-baked; it should really be darker, to ensure the interior is the optimum consistency.

-When it was fully baked, I left it there on the stone, turned off the oven, and cracked the door open a few inches with a folded potholder.
+When it was fully baked, I left it on the stone, turned off the oven, and cracked the door open a few inches with a folded potholder.
 Cooling it in the oven made its crust wonderfully crunchy/crackly.

 Well, here we are at the bottom line.
 And what do we all conclude, bakers?